SiddharthSsb11/budget-master/README.md

 > Track your income and expenses in one place via detailed graphical information to manage your budget.

 Manage your budget and transactions.
-Add income & expense and compare your transactions throught their percentage contribution in your income and expenses via easy & descriptive graphical represented data.
+Add income & expense and compare your transactions throught their respective percentage contribution via easy & descriptive graphically represented data.
-Keep a record of your transactions and manage them  in the user profile section.
+Keep a record of your transactions and manage them to save down the road.

-**Its simple yet sooths your eye, fully featured and easy to use application**
+**Its simple, discriptive and easy to use application**

 Made using [React JS](https://reactjs.org/docs/getting-started.html).
 This application is powered by [Firebase](https://firebase.google.com/)